AcademySoftwareFoundation/OpenImageIO/RELEASING.md

 ### Soft freeze for monthly tweak releases:

-We freely backport *safe*, non-ABI-breaking changes by cherry-picking them from master to the supported branch continually throughout most of the month.
+We freely backport *safe*, non-ABI-breaking changes by cherry-picking them from main to the supported branch continually throughout most of the month.

 In the seven days before the new month, we do a "soft freeze" where only important bug fixes are backported.
 Hold on to any other patches you wish to